clasp-developers/clasp/README.md

 Building takes a lot of resources.
 In parallel mode (`:parallel-build t` in config.sexp) you need more than 8 GB of RAM and it will be 1-2 hours build time.
-If you have 8 GB of RAM you can turn off the parallel build which will then run for a day or so.
+If you do not have 8 GB of RAM you can turn off the parallel build which will then run for a day or so.
 Make sure to have some paging space ("swapfile") configured.